cdent/tiddlywebplugins.hal/README.md

 * To what extent does it make sense to list _all_ the alternate representations of a resource.
 * curie links...?
+* What are the appropriate link rels for things like:
+  * create a new bag
+  * create a new recipe
+  * create a new tiddler in this context (bag or recipe) Further how do we declare that the METHOD used is PUT and the media type is application/json?
+If that's what curie'd rels are for, to point to the docs, how's that better than just, say, having some docs?

 Plan
 ====